What is LRSEF?

 On fair day, volunteers review all student projects for safety and compliance with ISEF standards.
 They assist students in registering and setting up their projects.
 Behind the scenes, volunteers tally results turned in by judges and prepare awards for distribution.
 They also plan and host an awards ceremony, which is open to parents and friends of all participants.

-All participating students receive certificates, t-shirts and backpacks.
+All participating students receive certificates.
 Winning projects are awarded with ribbons, trophies and cash awards.
 Many STEM-related professional organizations sponsor Special Awards, including cash, medals, certificates, and other special prizes.
-On fair day, lunch is provided for all participants along with free admission for students and their families to the Kentucky Science Center.

 The top three schools in both the Junior (grades 6-8) and Senior (grades 9-12) levels receive trophies and cash awards to highlight STEM achievement within the school community.

-LRSEF sends the nominated winning projects and two leadership teachers to the Kentucky Science & Engineering Fair.
-The top 10 percent of students in the Junior division receive invitations to enter their projects in the Broadcom MASTERS national competition with a chance to win a trip to Washington, D.C.
+LRSEF promotes the nominated winning projects to the Kentucky Science & Engineering Fair.
+The top 10 percent of students in the Junior division receive invitations to enter their projects in the Broadcom MASTERS national competition.

-LRSEF honors the Best of Fair Senior level winning projects with travel awards to attend the week-long International Science and Engineering Fair in May each year with two teachers and a chaperone.
-Funds also pay for substitute teachers.
+LRSEF honors the Best of Fair Senior level winning projects with promotions to the International Science and Engineering Fair in May each year.

 Website Comment Policy